 To properly document a loan, a seller will need to have a promissory note and a deed of trust (a mortgage) prepared to create a lien against the property being sold.
 The property sold will be the collateral for the loan and, upon default by the buyer, the property is subject to foreclosure by the seller.

-As long as a seller retains a lien against the property sold as collateral and the value of the collateral is equal to or greater than the unpaid balance of the seller’s note, the risk to the seller is minimal.
-If the seller loses his lien against the property or if there is a decease in the value of the property, the risk that the seller will suffer a major loss from the loan increase dramatically.
+If a seller retains a lien against the property sold as collateral and the value of the collateral is equal to or greater than the unpaid balance of the seller’s note, the risk to the seller is minimal.
+If the seller loses his lien against the property or if there is a decrease in the value of the property, the risk that the seller will suffer a major loss from the loan increases dramatically.
 Loss of a lien or a decrease in collateral value does not mean that a seller will suffer loss; only that the chance of loss is substantially higher.
 Even without a lien, the debt of the buyer to the seller is still there.
-But with no collateral, to collect the debt, a seller will have to sue the buyer, recover a judgment, and locate property which can be taken from the buyer to satisfy the judgment.
-As long as the seller’s lien is in place and the value of the collateral is greater than the note balance, the seller can foreclose his liens, regain title to the collateral, and resell the property.
+But with no collateral, to collect the debt, a seller must sue the buyer, recover a judgment, and locate property which can be taken from the buyer to satisfy the judgment.
+If the seller’s lien is in place and the value of the collateral is greater than the note balance, the seller can foreclose his liens, regain title to the collateral, and resell the property.

 Loss of value of the collateral can also increase the risk to the seller providing financing.
-There are two primary ways to lose collateral value: one, a loss of economic value due to market conditions, such as we experienced in the mid 1980s or an uninsured casualty.
+There are two primary ways to lose collateral value: (i) a loss of economic value due to market conditions, such as we experienced in the mid-1980s; or (ii) an uninsured casualty.

-A major casualty with no insurance coverage can result in substantial loss of collateral value and greatly increase a seller’s risk.
-It is therefore extremely important for a seller to monitor insurance on the collateral property to make certain that the seller is listed as a mortgagee and that insurance coverage is not allowed to lapse.
+A major casualty with no insurance coverage can cause substantial loss of collateral value and greatly increase a seller’s risk.
+It is therefore important for a seller to monitor insurance on the collateral property to make certain that the seller is listed as a mortgagee and that insurance coverage is not allowed to lapse.

-If a seller is listed as a mortgagee on an insurance policy, the insurance company is required to give the seller notice before terminating a policy.
+If a seller is listed as a mortgagee on an insurance policy, the insurance company must give the seller notice before terminating a policy.
 The loan documents will give the seller the right to secure insurance on the property and charge the cost back to the buyer.

 If a seller agrees to provide secondary financing and accept a note from the seller secured by a second lien, the risk to the seller is greater.
-The increased risk results from the fact that there is a primary first lender whose lien is superior to the second lien retained by the seller.
-Consequently, in addition to risks associated with a first lien, the seller assumes the risk that the note secured by a superior lien will be paid.
+The increased risk results from there being a primary first lender whose lien is superior to the second lien retained by the seller.
+In addition to risks associated with a first lien, the seller assumes the risk that the note secured by a superior lien will be paid.
 If it is not and the first lender forecloses, the seller will lose the collateral and be left with an unsecured note.